adujon/whalemorpho/README.md

 # List of extracted metrics:<br>

+Se the publication for full details on what we did with the metrics.

 • <b>Rostrum.X</b>: The distance in X between the rostrum and the bottom-left corner of the full picture (in % of total width (X) of the photo).

 • <b>Rostrum.Y</b>: The distance in Y between the rostrum and the bottom-left corner of the full picture (in % of total height (Y) of the photo).